• Transient Ischemic Attack (TIA) is a medical emergency

 TIA or stroke?

-• TIA – short duration of symptoms (usually minutes, 24h maximum) with complete resolution of symptoms and negative DWI
+• TIA – characterized by a short duration of symptoms (usually minutes) with complete resolution of symptoms and negative DWI

-• stroke – infarct lesion on imaging and/or persistent clinical symptoms lasting > 24h
+• stroke – indicated by an infarct lesion on imaging and/or persistent clinical symptoms lasting > 24 hours

-• symptomatic stroke (evidence of brain, spinal cord, or retinal injury)
+• symptomatic stroke (defined by evidence of brain, spinal cord, or retinal injury)

-• persistent symptoms (stroke is diagnosed even in case of negative imaging; other etiology must be ruled out)
+• persistent symptoms (stroke is diagnosed even if imaging is negative; other etiologies must be ruled out)

 • transient symptoms with positive DWI